AGH Save food. Help people

 Project information: Work opportunities for asylum seekers

-Work opportunities for asylum seekers according to §5 AsylbLG support the introduction to daily and work structures.
+Work opportunities for asylum seekers according to §5 AsylbLG support the introduction to daily structure and work routnes.
 They facilitate later integration into the labor market in Germany.
 The Stuttgart Social Welfare Office must agree to participation in the project.

 • Participation: Participation is voluntary.
 It ends, for example, when the asylum procedure is completed.
 Or when switching to a language course.